St. Louis Celebrates its 250th Anniversary in 2014

 In School Learning – St. Louis Kids

-Curriculum & lesson plans about St. Louis' history will be available for educators via download starting January 2014.
+Curriculum & lesson plans about St. Louis' history are available for educators via download.
 In the Fall of 2014, a student community-research project and contest will launch to encourage students to learn about local communities and submit a project.
 The top 250 submissions will be revealed in Dec.
 2014

 My St. LouisThroughout 2014